zmiddle/zmiddle/README.md

 </h1>

 <h2>:triangular_flag_on_post: Practical Exploitation: A Detailed Approach to Mastering Penetration Testing:</h2>
-Masterting my practicing penetration testing skills and perfecting my methodology by completing CTFs and hacking challenges.
-I create content on how to navigate these challenges to help anyone else learning about penetration testing.
+Mastering my practicing penetration testing skills and perfecting my methodology by completing numerous CTFs and hacking challenges.
+I create content on how to navigate these challenges to help anyone learning about penetration testing.
+The write-ups are meant to be a learning resource and not to be abused in these training environments or anywhere else!

 - 🔵 <b>Offensive Security Proving Grounds Practice</b>